mg126e/Project_Backend/design/functional_design.md

             - *Effects:* Returns the shared goal with the given id for the user pair, or null if not found.
         - `_getSharedSteps(sharedGoal: SharedGoal): (step: {id: SharedStep, description: String, start: Date, completion: Date?})[]`
             - *Effects:* Returns all steps for the given shared goal.
+    - **Notes:**
+        - Assuming that for the actions other than setInitialized, the SharedGoals instance being initialized would also be required.
+Initialized essentially just means if the shared goals feature is now active for the partners

 - **UserProfile** [User]
     - **Purpose:** Allow users to share their personal info, including a real profile image and key tags for access to running partner features.